GraphCast: Learning skillful medium-range global weather forecasting: Notation and problem statement

-An ERA5 weather state $\X^{\ttt}$ comprises all variables in \cref{tab:variables}\footnote{Note, only the ``predicted'' variables are output by our model, because the ``input''-only variables are forcings that are known apriori, and simply appended to the state on each time-step.
-We ignore them in the description for simplicity, so in total there are 5 surface variables and 6 atmospheric variables.}, at a \quarterdegree{} horizontal latitude-longitude resolution with a total of $721 \times 1440 = 1,038,240$ grid points and 37 vertical pressure levels.
-The set of (horizontal) grid points is given by
+In our dataset, an ERA5 weather state $\X^{\ttt}$ comprises all variables in \cref{tab:app:variables}, at a \quarterdegree{} horizontal latitude-longitude resolution with a total of $721 \times 1440 = 1,038,240$ grid points and 37 vertical pressure levels.
+The atmospheric variables are defined at all pressure levels and the set of (horizontal) grid points is given by $\Gquarterdegree = \{-90.0, -89.75, \dots, 90.0\} \times \{-179.75, -179.5, \dots, 180.0\}$.
+These variables are uniquely identified by their short name (and the pressure level, for atmospheric variables).
+For example, the surface variable ``2 metre temperature'' is denoted \varlevel{2t}; the atmospheric variable ``Geopotential'' at pressure level 500 \unit{hPa} is denoted \varlevel{z}{500}.
+Note, only the ``predicted'' variables are output by our model, because the ``input''-only variables are forcings that are known apriori, and simply appended to the state on each time-step.
+We ignore them in the description for simplicity, so in total there are 5 surface variables and 6 atmospheric variables.

+From all these variables, our model predicts 5 surface variables and 6 atmospheric variables for a total of 227 target variables.
+Several other static and/or external variables were also provided as input context for our model.
+These variables are shown in~\cref{tab:variables} and \cref{tab:app:variables}.
+The static/external variables include information such as the geometry of the grid/mesh, orography (surface geopotential), land-sea mask and radiation at the top of the atmosphere.